obsidian-tasks-group/obsidian-tasks/docs/getting-started/recurring-tasks.md

 ### every month on the 31st: skips months with fewer than 31 days

+**Beware**: This is probably not the option you are looking for.
+If using it, be sure that you understand how it skips over months with fewer than 31 days.

 Suppose we start with this task:

 ```markdown